tirimatangi/CoFSM/README.md

 - `Awaitable getEvent()` returns an awaitable object. `event = co_await fsm.getEvent()` returns the next event sent to this state.
 This function is used in every example above.
 - `Awaitable emitAndReceive(Event* e)` sends the event pointed by the parameter and returns an awaitable object which returns the next event sent to this state. <br>
 For example `event = co_await fsm.emitAndReceive(&event);` sends the event and replaces its contents with the next event.
 This function is used in every example above.
 - `const State& getStateAt(std::size_t i)` return reference to the _i_'th state.
 The state which was first registered (see operator<< above) has index zero.
-This method was used in configuring the transtion table in [this example](#example-configure-an-FSM-programmatically-and-measure-the-speed-of-execution).
+This method was used in configuring the transition table in [this example](#example-configure-an-FSM-programmatically-and-measure-the-speed-of-execution).
 - `std::size_t numberOfStates()` returns the number of states.
 So indices `i=0...fsm.numberOfStates()-1` are valid arguments to `fsm.getStateAt(i)` method.
 - `std::size_t findIndex(std::string_view name)` returns the index of the state whose name is `name`.
 The value is on range `0...fsm.numberOfStates()-1`.
 - `const State& findState(std::string_view name)` returns const ref to the state with the given name.